 Cherry picking the views at Sunnylands

-During the call, describing the kinds of shots needed for their printed materials and for historical documentation purposes, it was mentioned there would be the use of a cherry picker to allow me a bird’s eye perspective of the golf course, fishing lakes and mid-century modern architecture by A.Quincy Jones.
+During the call, describing the kinds of shots needed for their printed materials and for historical documentation, it was mentioned there would be the use of a cherry picker to allow me a bird’s eye perspective of the golf course, fishing lakes and mid-century modern architecture by A.Quincy Jones.

 “Holy crap!”
 I thought.
-The very idea of dangling from what can only be described as a bucket attached to a long robotic arm high up in the air elevated my fear of heights from mild to wild in nanoseconds!
-These were the ‘pre-drone’ days of photography (a mere 2+ years ago) so no practical, remote flying-camera option was available to lift my gear 100 feet in the air… my REAR was going up there with a camera strapped to it!
+The idea of dangling from a bucket attached to a long robotic arm high up in the air was seriously tweaking my acrophobia.
+These were the ‘pre-drone’ days of photography so as it turned out, yours truly was the drone on this one.

 All images courtesy: The Annenberg Foundation Trust at Sunnylands